AMReX-Codes/amrex/Docs/sphinx_documentation/source/GridCreation.rst

 grids do not contain too large a fraction of un-tagged cells.
 We note that the grid creation process attempts to satisfy the :cpp:`amr.grid_eff` constraint but will not do so if it means violating the :cpp:`blocking_factor` criterion.

+Users often like to ensure that coarse/fine boundaries are not too close to tagged cells; the way to do this is to set :cpp:`amr.n_error_buf` to a large integer value (the default is 1).
+This parameter is used to increase the number of tagged cells before the grids are defined;
+if cell "*(i,j,k)*" satisfies the tagging criteria, then, for example, if :cpp:`amr.n_error_buf` is 3, all cells in the 7x7x7 box from lower corner "*(i-3,j-3,k-3)*" to "*(i+3,j+3,k+3)*" will be tagged.